Last updated on July 21st, 2020 at 10:29 am

 Center knurling is present on the Certified Olympic Men’s barbells and its also present on the powerlifting as well.

-Women’s Olympic barbell does not contain center knurl.
+Women’s Olympic barbell does not features center knurl.

 Center knurling is very essential for squatting, it prevents the barbell from sliding down the back while squatting, that’s the reason power bars requires center knurl.

-Olympic lifts do not back squats, why does they have center knurling?
-Certified Olympic men’s barbells contain center knurling because of the one-hand lift that was a part of the 1896 Summer Olympics.
+Olympic lifts do not include back squats, why do they have center knurling?
+Certified Olympic men’s barbells contain center knurling because of the one-hand lift which was a part of the 1896 Summer Olympics.

 Certified Olympic men’s barbells are equipped with fine center knurling to provide some grip while front squatting.
 Women’s Olympic barbell does not contain center knurling at all because it could irritate their sensitive skin.

 The majority of Olympic Practice barbells come with no center knurl because it could severely irritate the skin while repetitive practice sessions.